 Drains without proper ventilation, such as those in older homes or cabins, will be slow to empty.
 Improper ventilation can be identified by listening for a ‘glug-glug’ sound from another drain in the house (other than the one emptying).
 The lack of ventilation in the emptying drain looks for release through neighboring lines, pushing/sucking air through an adjacent P-trap, emptying water from the trap, and potentially releasing sewer gases.

 What’s that smell?
 Hopefully not a problem P-trap.
 For all your plumbing mysteries, look to the experts at Mr. Rooter Plumbing for a fast resolution.
 Keep things flowing in the right direction.
-Contact us today.
+Contact us today by requesting an estimate online or call us at (855) 982-2028.